DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ------------------------------------------------

-Sometimes a user wishes to add more than one observation of the same kind, without necessarily deciding on their respective official status.
+Sometimes a user wishes to add more than one observation of the same kind, without necessarily deciding on their official statuses.
 For example, the body weight of an animal may have been recorded at two separate occasions.

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

 Actors
 ~~~~~~

 Preconditions
 ~~~~~~~~~~~~~

 Course of events
 ~~~~~~~~~~~~~~~~

 Alternative paths
 ~~~~~~~~~~~~~~~~~

 Success post-conditions
 ~~~~~~~~~~~~~~~~~~~~~~~

 Notes
 ~~~~~

 Model treatment: nrm
 ~~~~~~~~~~~~~~~~~~~~